Warwick-Allen/essays/theological_profile.md

 - **False Assurance**: Purported Spirit witness without evidence of sanctification is likely illusory.
 - **Confidence**: High (5).

-**Alignment**: The emphasis on direct witness of the Spirit aligns with Wesleyan, Pentecostal, and charismatic traditions.
-The balance with indirect witness (sanctification) aligns with Reformed emphasis on perseverance and fruit.
+**Alignment**: The emphasis on the direct witness of the Spirit aligns with the Wesleyan, Pentecostal, and charismatic traditions.
+The balance with the indirect witness (sanctification) aligns with the Reformed emphasis on perseverance and fruit.
 This represents a synthesis of both emphases.

 ---